The-Mycelium-Network/webworkbook/content/topics/what-is-git/index.md

 In 2002, the Linux kernel community began using [BitKeeper](http://www.bitkeeper.org/)(developed by BitMover), which was a proprietary DVCS.
 In order for the community to use this paid software for free, there were limitations.
 BitMover would control metadata, as well as disallow Linux developers to be involved in competing revision control projects while using BitKeeper.
 This relationship ended when Andrew Tridgell reverse-engineered BitKeeper.
 BitMover was not happy about this.

 Torvalds decided to figure out another solution.
 In 2005, Git was born!
-Since its creation, a community of developers have continued to improve and maintain the project.
+Since its creation, a community of developers has continued to improve and maintain the project.
+BitKeeper, on the other hand, [went open source in 2016](https://lwn.net/Articles/686986/), after more than a decade of trying to maintain relevance in the shadow of Git.

 **References and additional reading:**
 1. [A Short History of Git](https://git-scm.com/book/en/v2/Getting-Started-A-Short-History-of-Git)